-The Best Opportunity to Watch & Photograph Wolves & Winter Wildlife in Their Natural Habitat!
+The Very Best Opportunity to Watch Wolves & Winter Wildlife in Their Natural Habitat

 Day 1: Bozeman, Montana

 Our Yellowstone adventure begins in Bozeman, where we meet our Expedition Leader at a welcome dinner this evening.
-An initial orientation introduces us to the geography of the Greater Yellowstone Ecosystem and the wild denizens we have come to search for, including the fabled gray wolf.
+An initial orientation introduces us to the geography of the Greater Yellowstone Ecosystem and the wildlife we have come to search for, including the fabled gray wolf.

 Day 2: Paradise Valley / Yellowstone National Park / Cooke City

-After breakfast, we make our way to Yellowstone National Park’s north entrance.
-We scout first for bison, pronghorn, elk and bighorn sheep, but we’ll hope to spy our first wolves near here as well, as they range across the park’s entire northern reach and are sometimes seen in this area.
-We stop at the historic park settlement at Mammoth Hot Springs, where we'll have time to explore the geothermal features of the area and learn about the establishment of Fort Yellowstone near this historic park settlement.
-Later this afternoon we drive east across the Yellowstone's Northern Range en route to Cooke City, discovering the prime wolf habitat we will explore intimately over the next several days.
+with double-wide pop-top roof hatches, we are quickly immersed in a wildlife wonderland.
+Scout first for bison, pronghorn, elk and bighorn sheep—and we’ll hope to spy our first wolves near here as well, as they range across the entire northern reach of the park.
+At Mammoth Hot Springs, explore the geothermal features of the area and learn about the establishment of Fort Yellowstone near this historic park settlement.
+Later this afternoon, we drive east across Yellowstone's Northern Range to Cooke City, getting our first look at the prime wolf habitat we will encounter in depth over the next several days.

-Day 3: Wildlife Photography in the Lamar Valley
+Day 3: Wildlife Photography in Yellowstone's Lamar Valley

-Following an early continental breakfast, we head into the secluded Lamar Valley on an intensive search for wolves.
-This remote northeast corner of the park is prime wolf habitat, and our Expedition Leader helps us learn how to search for them.
-While wolves are our special focus, we'll also get ample coaching on how to get compelling photos of other Yellowstone wildlife, which is abundant.
+Following an early continental breakfast, we're off to the Lamar Valley on an intensive search for wolves.
+This isolated northeast corner of the park is prime gray wolf habitat, and our Expedition Leader teaches us how to search for them.
+While wolves are our primary focus, we'll also get coaching on how to get compelling photos of other Yellowstone wildlife, which is abundant.
 The wintry tableau makes for dramatic images as animals stand out against the white landscape, and their coats are often frosted with snow and ice.
-At every turn, our expert guide is by your side to share tips and techniques for outstanding nature and wildlife photos.
-Following this exhilarating journey into the Lamar, we return to our hotel for dinner and a chance to share highlights and images of the day with one another, inspired for what lies ahead.
+At every turn, our expert guide is by your side to share tips and techniques for outstanding nature photos.
+Returning to our hotel for dinner, we have a chance to share our best images of the day with one another, inspired for what lies ahead.

-Day 4: Lamar Valley Wolf Watching / Snowshoe to Wolf Den
+Day 4: Lamar Valley Wolf Watching / Photo Gallery Visit

-Rising early once again, we return to the Lamar Valley’s isolated reaches to search for wolves.
-Winter is the best time to look for them, as they are readily visible against the snowy white backdrop, though we will again need to employ patience in our efforts to find and photograph these elusive predators.
-Our Expedition Leader, who has spent years monitoring and observing the wolves of Yellowstone, enhances our experience with his in-depth knowledge of wolf behavior and the various individual wolves known to park researchers.
-We head back into Cooke City for lunch and a visit to the Dan Hartman Gallery, where we'll enjoy a slide presentation by Dan, a local naturalist and accomplished photographer whose wolf images are widely acclaimed.
-He'll share plenty of wildlife photography tips, as well as insightful observations about wolf behavior gleaned from his years among them.
-By mid-afternoon we return to the Lamar Valley for more wolf tracking, retreating to our comfortable lodge just outside the park once dusk falls.
+Rising early once again, return to the Lamar Valley in search of wolves.
+Winter is the best time to look for them, as they are readily visible against the snowy backdrop, though we will need to employ patience in our efforts to find and photograph these predators that often remain hidden.
+Our Expedition Leader, who has spent years observing the wolves of Yellowstone, enhances our experience with in-depth knowledge of wolf behavior and the various individual wolves known to park researchers.
+Head back to Cooke City for lunch and a visit to the Hartman Gallery, with a slide presentation by Dan Hartman.
+Dan is a local naturalist and renowned wildlife photographer whose wolf images are widely acclaimed.
+He'll share plenty of photography tips with us, as well as insightful observations about wolf behavior gleaned from spending countless hours among them.
+By mid-afternoon we return to the Lamar Valley for more wolf tracking, knowing our chances to see them are best at dawn and dusk.

 Day 6: Lamar Valley Wolf Watching

-The glacially formed Lamar Valley, a wide expanse of grassland and streams in Yellowstone's Northern Range.
+Today we have one more opportunity to search for wolves in the Lamar Valley of Yellowstone's Northern Range.
 This broad, glacially formed expanse of grassland laced with streams is North America’s best wolf-watching habitat.
-Wolves are drawn to this region because of the resident elk and bison herds, and by hunting in packs over snowy terrain, they are capable of bringing down large prey.
-Although wolves are highly wary of human presence and can be very difficult to spot, our Expedition Leader works tirelessly to find them, remaining in constant communication with local wolf researchers to track and monitor wolf activity.
-We might see lone wolves or occasionally a whole pack in search of prey.
+Wolves are drawn here because of the resident elk and bison herds, and by hunting in packs over snowy terrain, they are capable of bringing down large prey.
+Although wolves are highly wary of human presence and can be difficult to spot, our Expedition Leaders work tirelessly to find them, remaining in constant communication with local wolf researchers to monitor wolf activity and whereabouts.
+We might see lone wolves or occasionally a pack in search of prey.
 Be sure to bring your longest lens: we generally observe them at a distance, but our guides carry high-powered spotting scopes that offer an excellent vantage point on the wolves' captivating behavior.

-This afternoon we explore the Blacktail Plateau, situated between Mammoth Hot Springs and the Lamar Valley, by vehicle and on foot.
-This relatively open habitat is among Yellowstone’s best winter range, frequently occupied by large herds of bison and elk due to the minimal snow and often-windblown slopes.
-The Blacktail Plateau is often the site of the very first grizzly bear emergence post-hibernation in Yellowstone.
-Mid-March may provide us this unique opportunity to witness the first signs of spring in the world’s first national park.
-Our visit to the plateau also affords the chance to photograph two different waterfalls, Undine Falls and Wraith Falls.
+This afternoon, explore the Blacktail Plateau, situated between Mammoth Hot Springs and the Lamar Valley, by vehicle and on foot.
+This relatively open habitat is among Yellowstone’s best winter range, frequently occupied by large herds of bison and elk due to minimal snow and often-windblown slopes.
+The Blacktail Plateau is frequently the site of the first post-hibernation grizzly bear emergence in Yellowstone.
+Mid-March may provide us this special opportunity to witness the first signs of spring in the world’s first national park.
+On the plateau, we will also photograph two different waterfalls, Undine Falls and Wraith Falls.
 By late afternoon, we exit the park and head north once again through the Paradise Valley.
 The Yellowstone River flows through this aptly named landscape, renowned for world-class trout fishing.
 The valley is also an important winter range for wildlife, and we’ll have excellent opportunities to spot bald eagles, rough-legged hawks, mule deer, white-tailed deer and elk.
 Reaching Bozeman once more, we share a farewell dinner together.

 Day 8: Bozeman / Depart

-after breakfast with a group transfer to Bozeman to connect with flights home.
-Guests wishing to spend additional time in Bozeman will be transferred to the GranTree Inn, with the remainder of the day free to explore this historic Old West/New West town.
+Our Yellowstone photo safari concludes with a transfer to the airport to connect with homeward flights.
+Guests wishing to spend additional time in Bozeman will have the remainder of the day free to explore this historic Old West/New West town.
 With its rich mining and trapping heritage, it’s not surprising that Bozeman has 40 individual properties on the National Register of Historic Places.
-Today it is home to Montana State University and offers a wide range of cultural and outdoor activities.
+Today it is home to Montana State University and a booming tech industry, offering a wide range of cultural and outdoor activities.